learn-co-curriculum/dsc-tensorflow-paired/README.md

 # TensorFlow Checkpoint

+## Purpose

-This assessment covers building and training a `tf.keras` `Sequential` model, then applying regularization.
+* This assessment covers building and training a `tf.keras` `Sequential` model, then applying regularization.
 The dataset comes from a ["don't overfit" Kaggle competition](https://www.kaggle.com/c/dont-overfit-ii).
-There are 300 features labeled 0-299, and a binary target called "target".
+* There are 300 features labeled 0-299, and a binary target called "target".
 There are only 250 records total, meaning this is a very small dataset to be used with a neural network.

 _You can assume that the dataset has already been scaled._